salesforce/o11y-sample-app/README.md

-# ** ARCHIVED **

-> This is the original and deprecated repo for the o11y-sample-app.
-Please go to [the repo on github.com](https://github.com/salesforce/o11y-sample-app)

 # o11y Sample App

 This stand-alone LWC app demonstrates the use of the `o11y` instrumentation platform.
 It comes with a built-in server to receive instrumentation collected on the client-side, but it can also be configured to direct traffic to a Salesforce instance.